-Every toker from North to South can agree that most cannabis strains have a strong likelihood of inducing a severe case of the munchies that only becomes more and more apparent until a sweet spot is reached.
+Every toker can agree that cannabis has a strong likelihood of inducing a case of the munchies.
+This only becomes more and more apparent until a sweet spot is reached.

 That said, what exactly are the munchies, how does it work, and what does it make you do?
-To answer your questions, we’ve created a quick guide on the basics surrounding the munchies and what you should do when you undoubtedly encounter them.
+To answer your questions, we’ve created a quick guide on the basics surrounding the munchies.
+As well as what you should do when you undoubtedly encounter them.

 So, without further ado, let’s get started!

 The “munchies” is a common side effect of weed that sparks a ravenous hunger in the user.